 Originated in the Book of Exodus Chapter 12.
 Commemorates the last plague that God brought upon Pharaoh and the Egyptians when the destroyer went forth to kill the firstborn of every Egyptian family and their livestock.
-The Lord instructed Moses to tell the children of Israel how they would be spared from this plague: for 14 days they were to set aside a lamb of the first year, without blemish, and on the 14th. day of the month they were to sacrifice the lamb.
-So for a period of 14 days the lamb was set aside for a holy purpose.
+The Lord instructed Moses to tell the children of Israel how they would be spared from this plague: on the 10th. day of the month they were to set aside a lamb of the first year, without blemish, and on the 14th. day of the month they were to sacrifice the lamb.
+So for a period of 4 days the lamb was set aside for a holy purpose.
 Let’s read now from Exodus 12:6-13:

 “Then the whole assembly of the congregation of Israel shall kill it at twilight (Note: The word “twilight” here is actually not accurate.
 Most Bible versions use this translation except for Young’s Literal Translation.
 In the original Hebrew the expression was “between the two evenings”, and this means at 3:00 pm.
 The Jews considered the first evening to start at 12:00 noon and the second evening to start at 6:00 pm.
 This is why if you go to Strong’s Concordance to look for the word “twilight” it doesn’t show this verse in Exodus.
 Let’s continue).